 You can sign up to have jobs sent to your inbox

 Microworkers is another microtasks site.
-They offer a variety of tasks including data entry.
+It offers a variety of tasks including data entry.
 Some of their jobs pay better than other similar sites such as those named above.

 You’re only paid once you reach the $10 threshold.

 13. The Smart Crowd

 They are certainly one of the oldest and most trusted, having been around for over twenty years.
 Although they’re primarily a microtasks company, most of the work revolves around data entry.

 Pay rates depend on your productivity.
 After registering (for free) you can do assessments and will be matched depending on your ability.